My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 Multiple religions assert that there is a god that is all-good, all-powerful and all-knowing.
 This simply cannot be.

-How could you square the vast amount of suffering in the past and present with a perfectly benelevant god that could have prevented it?
+How could you square the vast amount of suffering in the past and present with an entirely benevolent god that could have prevented it?

 The Greek philosopher Epicurus described this very problem.